samsja/samsja.github.io/docs/blogs/cot/blog.md

----
-hide:
-  - navigation
-  - toc
----

-# What I don’t like about chains of tough and why language is a bottleneck to efficient reasoning.
+# What I don’t like about chains of toughts and why language is a bottleneck to efficient reasoning.

 **20 may, 2023**